 A second, more recent strand of the literature adds human capital as an additional accumulable production factor.
-See, for example Kalamli-Ozcan et al. (2000), Heijdra and Romp (2009), and Ludwig et al. (2012) and the references therein.
+See, for example, Kalemli-Ozcan et al. (2000), Heijdra and Romp (2009), and Ludwig et al. (2012) and the references therein.
 One of the key features common to all these models is the endogeneity of the agent's schooling decision.
 Again many different model varieties exist, depending on the assumptions made regarding retirement and public pension systems.
-The typical conclusion resulting from these human-plus-physicalcapital models is that a longevity shock raises both stocks, but still increases the ratio of physical to human capital employed in production, though by a smaller amount than is the case in models without human capital - see, for example, Kalemli-Ozcan et al. (2000, p.
+The typical conclusion resulting from these human-plus-physical-capital models is that a longevity shock raises both stocks, but still increases the ratio of physical to human capital employed in production, though by a smaller amount than is the case in models without human capital-see, for example, Kalemli-Ozcan et al. (2000, p.
 15) and Ludwig et al. (2012, p.
 106).

-In contrast, in our model we find that the increase in human capital dominates the boost to physical capital under the comprehensive longevity boost so that ageing leads to a lower wage and a higher real interest rate.
+In contrast to both strands of the literature mentioned above, in our model we find that the increase in human capital dominates the boost to physical capital under the comprehensive longevity boost so that ageing leads to a lower wage and a higher real interest rate.
 By separately distinguishing biological and economic longevity we are thus able to demonstrate that factor prices may move in a direction opposite to the one accepted as conventional wisdom in the existing literature.
+Just looking at biological age may be highly misleading: individuals may live longer but their human capital may not.
+Indeed, the clear message from this predominantly theoretical paper is the need for empirical information regarding the age profile of productivity at older ages.